oceanyazilim/articlesummararizer/README.md

 ![AI Summarizer](https://i.hizliresim.com/kpax8bh.png)

 ## Introduction
 If you're a solo developer in 2023, you have the power to build robust AI software startups!
-Watch this 1-hour video and make an Article Summarizer Application using OpenAI's GPT model.

 Alongside building this application, you'll also learn how to:
 - setup a ReactJS project using Vite